pnsaeta/p064/docs/DE-DE1.md

 - The solution to equidimensional equations may be obtained with the *Ansatz* (guess) $$y = x^p$$, which reduces the differential equation to an algebraic equation.

+- Legendre’s equation arises when solving Laplace's equation in spherical coordinates, such as when one seeks the eigenstates of the hydrogen atom.

 -